 Only the southern parts of the province support extensive agriculture.
 The most common farm found in rural areas is: cattle farming (35.3%) followed by oilseed (25.8%) and wheat farming (9.8%).
 Around 11% of the farmland in Canada is in Manitoba.
 The eastern, southeastern, and northern reaches of the province range through coniferous forests, muskeg, Canadian Shield, and up to tundra in the far north.

-Winnipeg is the capital city and has grown rapidly to become a major city in Canada and much of their growth can be attributed to Canadian immigration.
+Winnipeg is the capital city and has grown rapidly to become a major city in Canada and much of their growth can be attributed to Canadian Immigration.
 The present Manitoba Legislative Building was eventually built with neoclassical designs, and to accommodate Winnipeg's quickly growing population in the late 1800s and early 1900s.
 The Legislature was built to democratically represent about 3 million citizens, which was the population that was expected eventually.
-Gary Doer is Premier of Manitoba.
+Greg Selinger is Premier of Manitoba.

 English and French are official languages of the legislature and courts of Manitoba, according to the Manitoba Act, 1870 (which forms part of the Canadian constitution): The Manitoba French language Services Policy of 1999 is intended to provide a comparable level of provincial government services in both official languages.
 Services to the public, including public utilities and health services, official documents such as parking tickets and court summonses, court and commission hearings, and government web sites are accessible in both English and French.

-A growing share of recent immigrants chose to settle in Manitoba during the past five years, according to the Canada 2006 Census.
-An estimated 31,200 new Canadian immigrants settled in Manitoba, about 2.8% of the total recent Canadian immigrants.
-This was the fourth-highest proportion in Canada and higher than the estimated 17,500, or 1.8% of newcomers in 2001.
+A growing share of immigrants chose to settle in Manitoba, according to 2012 data.
+An estimated 13,391 new Canadian immigrants settled in Manitoba in 2012, about 5.2% of total Canadian immigrants.
+This was the sixth-highest proportion in Canada.

 Transportation and warehousing contributes approximately $2.2 billion to Manitoba's GDP.
 Total employment in the industry is estimated at 34,500 and are very attractive to entreprenurial immigrants to Manitoba.